pluralsight/guides/draft/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

 InAppBrowser is a native Cordova plugin which can be used to add an in-app browser to your hybrid mobile application created with Cordova framework or any Cordova based framework such as Ionic.

 You can find more information about InAppBrowser from this [Github repository]().

 ## Installing Cordova and Ionic CLI

-## Installing InAppBrowser Cordova Plugin and Corresponding Ionic Native Wrapper
+## Installing InAppBrowser Cordova Plugin and The Corresponding Ionic Native Wrapper

 InAppBrowser plugin is available from npm so to install it simply run this command inside your project root folder:

     ionic plugin add cordova-plugin-inappbrowser --save

     npm install --save @ionic-native/in-app-browser

-Start by importing the InAppBrowser native plugin :
+Start by importing the InAppBrowser native plugin:

     import { InAppBrowser } from '@ionic-native/in-app-browser';

-    Then add it to the list of providers :
+Then add it to the list of providers:

     @NgModule({
     declarations: [
         MyApp,